tensorflow/tfjs-models/body-pix/README.md

 #### The Body Parts

-The `PartSegmentation` object contains a width, height, `Pose` and an Int32 array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+The `PartSegmentation` object contains a width, height, `Pose` and an Int32Array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.

 | Part Id | Part Name              | Part Id | Part Name              |
 |---------|------------------------|---------|------------------------|